You have an increased risk of an abnormal body mass index (BMI)

 Insulin resistance diminishes egg quality and the number:

 In women of reproductive age, insulin resistance has a detrimental effect on the quality of the eggs and the number of eggs the woman can produce when stimulated, either naturally or for IVF.
 In addition, the systemic inflammation produced by the fatty tissue of overweight and obese women affects the embryo’s ability to implant and can cause implantation failure or early pregnancy loss.

 A healthy lifestyle improves egg number and quality:

 A healthy lifestyle with exercise and a natural Mediterranean organic diet can help such patients significantly reduce the burden of insulin resistance or even eliminate this pathology.
 Because this measure might not be enough to correct this problem and help you lose weight and toward a normal BMI, the use of intermittent fasting along with insulin-sensitizing medications and natural supplements can help you achieve your goal.

-Talk to your doctor about ways to help you reduce your weight along the ways mentioned above, and the use of medications and supplements.
-If your doctor is not familiar with such lifestyle changes, you might want to consult with a qualified nutritionist to help you achieve your goal before you attempt a new pregnancy.
-If you need our help, request a virtual consult with us or come to one of our offices in NY City.
+Talk to your doctor about ways to help you reduce your weight, the methods mentioned above, and the use of medications and supplements.
+If your doctor is unfamiliar with such lifestyle changes, you might want to consult a qualified nutritionist to help you achieve your goal before attempting a new pregnancy.
+If you need our help, request a virtual consult with us or visit one of our offices in NY City.
 We can then evaluate you precisely and develop a custom protocol to help you achieve your goal.